DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 Rule 113.
 (1) Under section 16148 of the code, MCL 333.16148, an individual seeking

-licensure or who is licensed shall complete training in identifying victims of human
+licensure or who is licensed shall have completed training in identifying victims of

 (a) Training content must cover all the following: